Followers

 adventure

-And what of the Crimea?
-After a long winter siege, Ochakov fell to Potemkin's forces, breaking the Turkish hold on the peninsula.
-The treaty of Jassy in 1792 made it official, the Sultan formally recognizing Russia's seizure of the Crimean Khanate and ceding Odessa and Ochakov as well.
+And what about the Crimea?
+After a long winter siege, Ochakov fell to Potemkin's forces, ending the Turkish hold on the peninsula.
+The Treaty of Jassy in 1792 officially recognized Russia's seizure of the Crimean Khanate, with the Sultan formally ceding Odessa and Ochakov as well.